Dotnet-Boxed/Templates/Docs/GraphQL.md

 - **Title** - The name of the project which determines the assembly product name.
 - **Description** - A description of the project which determines the assembly description.
 - **Author** - The name of the author of the project which determines the assembly author and copyright information.
+- **HttpPort** - Port number to use for the HTTP endpoint in launchSettings.json.
+- **HttpsPort** - Port number to use for the HTTPS endpoint in launchSettings.json.
+-
 #### Security

 - **HttpsEverywhere** (Default=On) - Use the HTTPS scheme and TLS security across the entire site, redirects HTTP to HTTPS and adds a Strict Transport Security (HSTS) HTTP header with preloading enabled.